-How it works
+How nalidixic acid works

-Common side effects
+Common side effects of nalidixic acid

 Nausea, Diarrhoea, Allergic reaction

-- ₹18 to ₹23Sun Pharmaceutical Industries Ltd2 variant(s)
+- ₹20 to ₹25Sun Pharmaceutical Industries Ltd2 variant(s)

 - ₹28 to ₹36Ornate Labs Pvt Ltd2 variant(s)

-Frequently asked questions
+Frequently asked questions for Nalidixic Acid

-Q. How does nalidixic acid work/ inhibit bacterial growth /inhibit DNA synthesis?
+Q. How does Nalidixic Acid work/ inhibit bacterial growth /inhibit DNA synthesis?

 It works by killing the bacteria that are causing an infection.
 It does this by entering the bacterial cells and inhibiting a bacterial enzyme called DNA-gyrase

-Q. How does nalidixic acid inhibit DNA synthesis?
+Q. How does Nalidixic Acid inhibit DNA synthesis?

-Nalidixic acid acts by inhibiting DNA synthesis, probably by interfering with DNA polymerisation.
+Nalidixic Acid acts by inhibiting DNA synthesis, probably by interfering with DNA polymerisation.

-Q. Is nalidixic acid an antibiotic / quinolone / broad spectrum / fluoroquinolone?
+Q. Is Nalidixic Acid an antibiotic / quinolone / broad spectrum / fluoroquinolone?

-Yes, Nalidixic acid is a broad spectrum quinolone antibiotic
+Yes, Nalidixic Acid is a broad spectrum quinolone antibiotic

-Q. What does nalidixic acid target?
+Q. What does Nalidixic Acid target?